 A more intense sense of depression is encountered, as documented by a different study, by individuals who had a 25 decibel or higher hearing impairment.
 The only group that didn’t record an increased incidence of depression even with hearing loss was people over the age of 70.
 But all other demographics include people who aren’t receiving the help that they require for their hearing loss.
 Another study discovered that hearing aid users had a lower reported rate of depression symptoms than those individuals who suffered from hearing loss but who did not use hearing aids.

 ignorance or Unwillingness to Use Hearing Aids Impacts Mental Health

 With documented benefits like those, you might imagine that people would need to treat their hearing loss.
 However, two factors have stopped people from seeking help.
 Some people believe that their hearing is functioning just fine when it really isn’t.
 They think that people are deliberately speaking quietly or mumbling.
 Also, it’s quite common for people to have no clue they have a hearing impairment.
 It seems, to them, that people don’t like talking with them.

 If you are somebody who frequently thinks people are talking quietly or mumbling and it’s causing you to feel anxiety or even depression, it’s time for a hearing exam.
-If your hearing specialist finds hearing problems, hearing aid options should be talked about.
-You could possibly feel a lot better if you consult a hearing specialist.
+You could possibly feel a lot better if you consult an audiologist.